Bonnie Bunyau Gustin: Career

 He competed at the 2018 Commonwealth Games where he came 4th in the lightweight event.
 In 2020 Tokyo Paralympics Games, Bonnie was chosen as the Malaysian flag bearer at the opening ceremony.
 He then set a new Paralympic record of 228 kg and earned Malaysia's first gold medal of the Paralympics Games in powerlifting.
 A few months later, he won the gold medal in his event at the 2021 World Para Powerlifting Championships held in Tbilisi, Georgia.
 He also set a new world record of 230 kg in the men's 72 kg event at the 2021 World Para Powerlifting World Cup in Dubai.
 In 2022, he won the gold in the Men's Lightweight powerlifting event at the Birmingham 2022 Commonwealth Games.
 During the 2024 Paralympic Games held in Paris, he was once again chosen as the Malaysian contingent flag bearer at the opening ceremony.
-At the men's 72kg powerlifting event that was held on 6th September, he broke his own Paralympic record of 228kg and his own world record of 231kg by successfully lifting 232kg which earned him a second consecutive gold medal for himself as well as for Malaysia in the games.
+At the men's 72 kg powerlifting event that was held on 6 September, he broke his own Paralympic record of 228 kg and his own world record of 231 kg by successfully lifting 232 kg which earned him a second consecutive gold medal for himself as well as for Malaysia in the games.
+He won the bronze medal in the lightweight powerlifting competition at the 2026 Commonwealth Games.